-Often companies will arbitrarily include a woman or someone from an ethnic minority background into their images to appear more diverse; if you’re trying to appear more diverse than you are, you are engaging in performative EDI.
+Often companies will arbitrarily include a woman or someone from an ethnic minority background into their images to appear more diverse; if you’re trying to appear more diverse than you are, you are engaging in performative DEI.

 How We Can Support

 When it comes to improving your organisational diversity, it all starts with recruitment.
 That’s where we can help.

 At AAI, we have been helping firms with their inclusive talent acquisition and diverse job seekers find their ideal roles for over 12 years.
 We have placed nearly 2,000 candidates; if you want to find out how we can help, reach out to us at firstname.lastname@example.org or click below.